Mersal: Filming

 The city of Gdańsk, Poland, served as Paris for the film.

 A launch event for the film was held at Adityaram Studios in Chennai on 1 February 2017 with production beginning thereafter.
-The shooting of the film took place at Panaiyur in East Coast Road, Chennai on the first day of the shoot, and went continuously for 20 days until 19 February.
+The shooting of the film took place at Panaiyur in East Coast Road, Chennai on the first day of the shoot, and went on continuously for 20 days until 19 February.
 The team took a brief break after production and then started the second schedule in Chennai on 1 March 2017.
-On 15 March, one of the stills from the film unofficially released through the internet with Vijay in a twirled moustache and a dhoti, and went viral.
-Following the schedule's completion, the team headed to Rajasthan on 31 March, despite being reported that filming may take place in Europe, after the second schedule.
+On 15 March, one of the stills from the film was unofficially released through the internet with Vijay in a twirled moustache and a dhoti, and went viral.
+Following the schedule's completion, the team headed to Rajasthan on 31 March, despite prior reports that filming would take place in Europe after the second schedule.

 The team has decided to shoot with Vijay and Nithya Menen in Jaisalmer for a song (which was later titled as "Aalaporaan Thamizhan"), irrespective of the hot weather prevailing in the location.
 The steam engine named 7161WP AKBAR was used in this film while shooting in Rajasthan.
 An action sequence was also filmed at Rajasthan and within its completion, the team completed the Rajasthan schedule on 12 April 2017.
 Then, the team planned for a month-long schedule in Europe on 25 April, with Vijay, Kajal Aggarwal and other cast members being present.
 A song (titled "Maacho") and few action sequences were filmed at Poland (Gdańsk, Poznań and Rzeszów's airport), as well as filming being conducted in Skopje, Republic of Macedonia.

 Following the shooting in Europe, the team returned to Chennai in June 2017 and began the intermediate schedule on 5 June 2017, with Samantha being present and was filmed subsequently at the location.
 Scenes were shot with Vijay and Devadarshini, which were later edited out of the film.
 Later, shooting began at Hosur, Palakkad and Ooty where scenes involving Vijay were shot.
 In mid-July 2017, sources had reported that the team had planned to complete the entire shooting within 130 working days, so that the team would have enough time to work on the film's post-production.
 However, the film's shooting was affected following the indefinite strike announced by the Film Employees Federation of South India (FEFSI) on 1 August, and another strike on 1 September.
 After FEFSI withdrew the strike on 13 September, work on the film's production been resumed, with few scenes being shot at the Kathipara Junction in Chennai, leading to traffic congestion as the shoot went till 8:00 A.M. despite the officials gave permission to shoot till 6:00 A.M.
 The climax of the film was shot in Jeeyapuram.
 Following a song shoot and patchwork sequences the principal photography was wrapped up.